 Grades and evaluation of student work

 You are entitled to an explanation for the grade assigned.
 If you are not able to get an explanation for the grade from your instructor, consult the appropriate director for undergraduate or graduate studies, or the department chair of the department in which the course is offered.
 Additionally, you may seek assistance from the Student Conflict Resolution Center.

 Quality of instruction

 Student concerns regarding the quality of instruction should be directed to the appropriate department chair of the department in which the course is offered.
 You may also consult with the director for undergraduate or graduate studies of that department.

 Student concerns about academic advising should be directed to the director of the advising unit.
 If a complaint cannot be resolved at that level, you may reach out to the director of undergraduate or graduate studies for their major program.

 Academic units manage academic complaints, which are defined by the Addressing Student Academic Complaints policy as complaints brought by students regarding the University's provision of education and academic services affecting their role as students.
 These are based on a claimed violation of a University rule, policy, or established practice.
 Under this policy, student academic complaints do not include student complaints regarding grades and other evaluation of student work, University employment, University admission decisions, or disciplinary action under Board of Regents Policy: Student Conduct Code.

 The Conflict Resolution Process for Student Academic Complaints outlines the process for resolving complaints that fall within the scope of this policy.
 Contact your college or school advising office to begin the formal complaint process.

 Violations of law, regulation, or policy

-Discrimination, harassment, or sexual violence complaints (includes all Title IX complaints)
+Discrimination, sexual misconduct, and related retaliation (includes all Title IX complaints)